simnibs/simnibs/docs/tutorial/tes_flex_opt.rst

 Example 2: Optimizing the focality of TI stimulation
 ----------------------------------------------------
-This example optimizes the intensity - focality tradeoff of TIS, focused on the left hand knob
+This example optimizes the intensity - focality tradeoff of TIS, focused on the left hand knob.
+This requires the defintion of two regions: The first will be used as target ROI, the second will be the avoidance area (or "non-ROI).
+In addition, two thresholds are defined - the optimization goal is to ensure that the QoI (here: *maxTI*) is lower than the first threshold in the avoidance region, while it exceeds the second threshold in the ROI.

 * *Python*